The Powerful Benefits Of Veterans Support Groups-đź’ś

 5. Does the Department of Veterans Affairs offer any mental health services specifically tailored towards veterans?

-The Department of Veterans Affairs offers many resources including VA benefits which cover therapy sessions, recovery groups, and other mental health care services designed specifically for the veteran community.
+The Department of Veterans Affairs offers many resources.
+This includes VA benefits which cover therapy sessions and recovery groups.
+They may also cover other mental health care services designed specifically for the veteran community.

 6. How do I get involved if I want to help homeless veterans or those suffering from severe trauma related disorders?

-There are many volunteer opportunities found through non-profit organizations like Disabled American Veterans or Iraq And Afghanistan Veterans Of America (IAVA).
+Non-profit organizations like Disabled American Veterans offer many volunteer options.
 You can also reach out to the State Of Michigan Human Services department if you're located near Southeast Michigan.

 Newsletter